SOCIAL SECURITY NUMBER & ITIN

 New Castle, DE 19720

-Anyone using public transit, including airport shuttles, taxis, or ride share companies like Delaware Express, Lyft or Uber, is advised to: wear a cloth mask, practice social distancing, avoid touching surfaces, and practice hand hygiene.
-Read more guidance about using transportation from the Centers for Disease Control and Prevention.
-Please refer to this guide for taking public transportation to the SSA office and the DART website for more information.
+Anyone using public transit, including airport shuttles, taxis, or ride share companies like Delaware Express, Lyft or Uber, is advised to follow guidance about using transportation from the Centers for Disease Control and Prevention.
+Please refer to the DART website for information about taking public transportation to the SSA office.

 Individual Tax Identification Number (ITIN)